17 Foods That Make Your Depression and Anxiety Worse

 Foods That Make You More Depressed

 Steer clear of these foods and ingredients that have been found to have a negative impact on your mood.

 Don't think that just because sugar is out that artificial sweeteners will enable you can humor your sweet tooth without elevating your risk of depression.
 Aspartame, the common (and dangerous) ingredient that's found in products like diet soda, blocks the production of the neurotransmitter serotonin.
 This can cause all manner of neuro maladies including headaches, insomnia, changes in mood—and yes, depression.
 But it's not just aspartame: NutraSweet or Equal may also be bad for your mental well-being.
 Read more about What Happens to Your Body When You Eat Artificial Sweeteners.

 Your central nervous system is important, to put it lightly.
 It's responsible for taking in information through the five senses, thinking, understanding, reasoning, and controlling motor function.
 You'll note that all of these things are in scant supply as the night wears on at your local watering hole.
 That's because alcohol is a depressant, and more specifically, depresses the working order of the central nervous system.
 Oh, and the central nervous system controls how we process emotions, too.
 Bottom line: Booze is a little too efficient at exacerbating symptoms associated with depression.
-If you pull back on swigging 'em back, you may be amazed by the benefits of not drinking.
+If cut back on drinking, you may be amazed by What Happens To Your Body When You Give Up Alcohol.